biolink/biolink-model/docs/PairwiseGeneToGeneInteraction.md

 ### Inherited from gene to gene association:

  * [gene to gene association➞subject](gene_to_gene_association_subject.md)  <sub>REQ</sub>
     * Description: the subject gene in the association.
 If the relation is symmetric, subject vs object is arbitrary.
-We allow a gene product to stand as proxy for the gene or vice versa
+We allow a gene product to stand as a proxy for the gene or vice versa.
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md)
  * [gene to gene association➞object](gene_to_gene_association_object.md)  <sub>REQ</sub>
     * Description: the object gene in the association.
 If the relation is symmetric, subject vs object is arbitrary.
-We allow a gene product to stand as proxy for the gene or vice versa
+We allow a gene product to stand as a proxy for the gene or vice versa.
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md)

 ### Domain for slot: